BernhardBehrendt/omm/README.md

 #OMM - The Object Markup Mapper#
-##An oject to markup mapper to keep plain html out of you JavaScript code##
+##An oject to markup mapper to keep plain html out of your JavaScript code##

 ``Version 0.96``